Gerald B. Hrycyszyn

 Experience

-• Representing LiTL, LLC in a five patent suit against Lenovo pending in the District of Delaware.
+• Favorably settled a five-patent lawsuit for LiTL, LCC against Lenovo that was pending in the District of Delaware.
 (Case No. 1:20-CV-00689 (DDE))

 • Represented E Ink (the world’s largest supplier of electronic paper displays) in defending a suit brought by Research Frontiers Inc. in the District of Delaware.
-With the Wolf Greenfield team, secured a dispositive claim construction and judgment of non-infringement for E Ink, which was affirmed on appeal at the Court of Appeals for the Federal Circuit in December 2017.
+With the Wolf Greenfield team, secured a dispositive claim construction and judgment of non-infringement for E Ink, which was affirmed on appeal at the Court of Appeals for the Federal Circuit.
 (Case No. 1-13-CV-01231 (DDE), Case No. 17-1599 (CAFC))

 • Represented Keurig in numerous patent, trademark, and trade dress cases involving coffee brewing technology.